yenxiongyuan/reading-notes/class22.md

 #### What is the difference between the logical operator && and ||?

 && is the AND Operator and the || is the OR Operator.

+## Things I want to know more about

+Spend more time with CSS.